qt/qtbase/util/glgen/README.txt

 the backend instances at the QOpenGLContext level using a simple reference counting scheme.

-When the frontend version functions objects are intialized they check to see if the associated context already has suitable backend objects available.
+When the frontend version functions objects are initialized they check to see if the associated context already has suitable backend objects available.
 If so they use them, otherwise they will create backend objects and associate them with the context.